Jaguo415/Growth-Data-Analysis-/README.md

 <img width="1546" alt="Screen Shot 2022-01-17 at 7 43 25 AM" src="https://user-images.githubusercontent.com/83923903/149800887-29773cf0-2d50-4187-8a0e-d0591f113e84.png">

-Now that the structural format is fixed, and some calculations perofrmed.
+* Now that the structural format is fixed, and some calculations perofrmed.
 We can upload our Data to Tableau.

 ### Connecting GSheets with Tableau
 <img width="1672" alt="Screen Shot 2022-01-17 at 7 50 36 AM" src="https://user-images.githubusercontent.com/83923903/149801257-3253f756-9a68-489f-bb7c-721f197c2bc0.png">

 ### We build new visuals/metrics in Tableau Worksheets.
-Total of 13 Worksheets.
+We create a Total of 13 Worksheets.
 <img width="1612" alt="Screen Shot 2022-01-17 at 7 52 20 AM" src="https://user-images.githubusercontent.com/83923903/149802541-0eaecac7-2b8b-47ba-8a45-1c85c5688746.png">

 ### We Combine Worksheets to make Dashboards